Do I need a contract when I hire a nanny?

 What should a contract cover?

 Anything and everything related to your nanny's job -- no detail is too small.
-If you're providing room and board, for example, you may want to pay for the nanny's phone line but not for long-distance charges.
-You also may want to pay for a cell phone for her so you can reach her in the park, but you should either get an account with unlimited minutes or note that she'll be responsible for any minutes that go over what the plan specifies.
+If you're providing room and board, for example, you may want to pay for the nanny's landline but not for long-distance charges.
+You also may want to pay for a cell phone for her so you can reach her in the park (unlimited minutes is best).
 You should spell out any benefits, such as holidays, personal days, and sick days.
-You're not obligated to pay your nanny for days off, but it's smart as well as generous to do so; after all, most of us feel more positive about our employers if we have such benefits.
+You're not obligated to pay your nanny for days off, but it's only fair to do so; after all, most of us feel more positive about our employers if we have such benefits.

 Your contract should have information on: